AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 avoid cases where modifying a subcomponent can violate the subtype predicate of an enclosing object.]

+.. todo:: Add the Dynamic_Predicate aspect to SPARK 2014.

 Objects and Named Numbers
 -------------------------